davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

-A project to allow the use of a computer, modern computer languages and readily avaible Arduino hardware to make a scoring and siren system for Underwater Hockey.
+A project to allow the use of a computer, modern computer languages and readily available Arduino hardware to make a scoring and siren system for Underwater Hockey.

 The Software has a user interface that is accessible, logical and easily understood by novices.
 Example Hardware can be found in HARDWARE_SETUP.md